diorman/DBDesigner/README.md

 4. Enable the plugin by adding and entry in the phpPgAdmin's file config/config.php.inc.
 It should look something like this: $conf['plugins'] = array('DBDesigner');

-5. Navigate to the schema where you want to create the ER Diagram and your done!.
+5. Navigate to the schema where you want to create the ER Diagram and you're done!.